bamcis-io/CloudEndure/README.md

     Remove-CESession

 ## Revision History

+### 1.2.0.1
+Fixed bug in Invoke-CEMachineCutover adding the Ids to a collection.

 ### 1.2.0.0
 Update the module to comply with the new version (v15) of the API.
 Added new cmdlets: